riagarg/sano-be-test/README.md

 # Test tasks
-The test consist of creating a backoffice endpoint to allow our admin users to place DNA Kit Orders for existing users.
+The test consist of creating a business logic endpoint to allow our admin users to place DNA Kit Orders for existing users.

 1. Create an endpoint that allows admin staff to place DNA Kit Orders for existing users.